 - Hyngarth is a brown dragon that has been condemned to working in the mines for breaking the Code of the Dragon Kind.
 His years spent digging have caused him to be smaller and more slender then most dragons.

 - Junther is a red dragon who serves as a guard in the mines.

 - Mryx Clawmender

-- Mryx is a light green dragon with white spikes.
+- Mryx is an orange dragon with white spikes.
 She is an skilled healer.

 - Mythaari Swifttail

 - Mythaari is a gray dragon with gray spikes.
 She was Plyth’s mother and Wrytha’s daughter.
 The dragon hunters killed Mythaari at the beginning of Trusted.

 - Plyth Firetongue